zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 The following end points are already available in the initial application.
 You are to make sure the end points work with the newly added todos table

-- [ ] GET /users/users - return all of the users and their todos
+- [ ] GET /users/users - return all of the users and their todos.
+If the todos table is added correctly, the Controller, Service, and Repository for this end point should not change!

-- [ ] GET /users/user/{userid} - return the user and their todos based off of user id
+- [ ] GET /users/user/{userid} - return the user and their todos based off of user id.
+If the todos table is added correctly, the Controller, Service, and Repository for this end point should not change!

 - [ ] POST /users/user - adds a user with their todos